 Concrete armour units protections for rubble mound breakwater are subject to extreme weather conditions and hazards.
 Over time, wave-dissipating concrete blocks can degrade or shift.
 If the damage is not detected in time, it can lead to very high repair costs or even a partial or total shutdown of port operations.

-SEABIM®, a process patented by ID OCEAN, is a solution that allows the creation of 3D digital twins of breakwater and shore revetment armours made of precast concrete elements (Accropode™ I and II, Xbloc®, Core-Loc™, tetrapod, Antifer block, Cubipod, etc.) for a fast, detailed and optimal analysis of your structure.
+SEABIM®, a Scan to BIM process patented by ID OCEAN, is a solution that allows the creation of 3D digital twins of breakwater and shore revetment armours made of precast concrete elements (Accropode™ I and II, Xbloc®, Core-Loc™, tetrapod, Antifer block, Cubipod, etc.) for a fast, detailed and optimal analysis of your structure.
 It is the ideal monitoring tool for the construction and asset management of your breakwater.

-SEABIM® for for block placement approval
+SEABIM® for block placement approval

 Quality control throughout the construction process